 With this award, the Panel recognizes and honors the contributions of Philip J. Rutledge to NAPA and the entire social justice community.
 His work with NASPAA was also instrumental in helping to infuse social equity into the curriculum of NASPAA accredited programs, and his visionary leadership and unceasing efforts were a catalyst for making social equity one of the pillars of Public Administration.

 Academy Fellow Philip J. Rutledge (1925-2007) was a Professor at O'Neill School of Public and Environmental Affairs at Indiana University and at Howard University.
 Among his many professional accomplishments, he was President of the American Society for Public Administration (ASPA) as well as a senior official in the U.S. Department of Labor, the U.S. Department of Health and Human Services, the National League of Cities, and the U.S. Conference of Mayors.

-The Philip J. Rutledge Social Equity Leadership Award will be presented annually at the Social Equity Leadership Conference (SELC).
-The Award recipient will be selected based on their exceptional contributions to the Academy's Standing Panel on Social Equity in Governance and to advancing social equity in public administration.
-A nominee for this award must be an elected Academy Fellow in good standing who has served on the Standing Panel on Social Equity in Governance for at least five years.
-Nominees must have a demonstrated commitment to diversity, equity, inclusion and present evidence of achieving social change with an emphasis on developing and promoting concrete actions with lasting impact.
+The Award winner will be selected based on his/her exceptional contribution to the NAPA Standing Panel on Social Equity in Governance and social equity in public administration.
+An award nominee must be an elected NAPA Fellow in good standing and must have served on the Standing Panel on Social Equity in Governance for at least five years.
+Nominees must also have a demonstrated commitment to diversity, equity, and inclusion and as well as demonstrated evidence of achieving social change with an emphasis on developing and promoting concrete actions with lasting impact.

-The winner of the Philip J. Rutledge Social Equity Leadership Award will be announced at the Annual Social Equity Leadership Conference and their profile will be published on the Academy website along with their professional biography and photograph.
+The announcement of the Philip J. Rutledge Social Equity Leadership Award third winner will be made at the 2023 Social Equity Leadership Conference, cohosted by The Public Management Center, School of Public Affairs and Administration at the University of Kansas.
+The winner’s biography and photograph will be published on the NAPA website.

 How to Nominate